hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

 git ls-tree "branch_name" | List the contents of "branch_name", like SHA1 hash
-gi rm "filename" | Remove  "filename" gi rm -r "foldername" | Remove  "foldername" git reset --soft "SHA1 hash" | Reset the place of HEAD pointer.
-Does not touch the index file or the working tree at all.
+gi rm "filename" | Remove  "filename" gi rm -r "foldername" | Remove  "foldername" git reset --soft "SHA1 hash" | Reset the place of HEAD pointer and does not touch the index file or the working tree at all.
 Also, move the files (after new HEAD pointer place) from repo to staging index git reset --mixed "SHA1 hash" | Reset the place of HEAD pointer.
 Reset the index but not the working tree (i.e., the changed files are preserved but not marked for commit) and reports what has not been updated git reset --hard "SHA1 hash" | Make your current branch (typically master ) back to point at SHA1 hash and make the files in your working tree and staging index the same as the versions committed in the SHA1 hash git reset HEAD "file_name" | Unstage "file_name"